Suppose you are creating a website, any application, or any software, and you don’t want to build all of it because for many reasons:

 Move applications without any changes.
 Majority of the applications are rehosted as few companies found that rehosting even without any cloud optimization can cut he cost by 30% roughly.

 Few examples of automated rehosting tools are: AWS VM Import/Export.
 Still few clients or costumers like to do it manually so as to learn the undergoing process.

 Applications are easier to optimize/re-architect once they’re already running in the cloud.
 Partly because your organization will have developed the skills to do so, and partly because the hard part — migrating the application, data, and traffic — has already been done.

 Migrate applications on different operating systems/middleware/databases, etc.

-Real world example : A media company migrated hundreds of web servers that it ran on-premises to AWS.
+Real-world example: A media company migrated hundreds of web servers that it ran on-premises to AWS.
 In the process, it moved from Web-Logic to Apache Tomcat, an open-source equivalent.
-By migrating to AWS, this media company saved millions of dollars in licensing costs and increased savings and agility.
+This media company saved millions of dollars in licensing costs and increased savings and agility by migrating to AWS.